On the homotopy type of complexes of graphs with bounded domination number: The matching

-Note that $\mathcal{P}_{12}$ is an acyclic matching in $X_{12}$ (because $\mathcal{P} '_{ 12}$ is so in $D_{n,0}$) with a single critical cell in dimension 0 ---the cell in (i) above.
-The goal of this section is to construct a suitable pairing $\mathcal{Q}$ on the remaining cells
+Note that $\mathcal{P}_{12}$ is an acyclic matching in $X_{12}$ (because $\mathcal{P} '_{ 12}$ is so in $D_{n,1}$) with the simplex in (i) above as its only critical simplex in dimension 0, and with no critical simplices in positive dimensions.
+The rest of the section is devoted to prove: